 In 2016, the Commission received a state agricultural plastic recycling grant from the Minnesota Pollution Control Agency that resulted in an increase of intergovernmental revenue and administration and overhead expenses.
+This grant will continue into 2018.

 CONTACTING THE COMMISSION'S FINANCIAL MANAGEMENT